 Yoga For Pelvic Floor Health – The Complete Exercise

-Pelvic floor dysfunction affects many people, particularly women, and can lead to issues such as urinary incontinence, painful sex, and even pelvic organ prolapse.
+Pelvic floor problems affects many people; mostly women.
+It can lead to issues such as urinary incontinence, painful sex, and even pelvic organ prolapse.
 In this article, I will share the most common of the pelvic floor exercises and why I consider Yoga to be the number 1 exercise for Pelvic Floor Health.
 Get started with a ready made programme right here

 What is the Pelvic Floor?

 The pelvic floor refers to a group of muscles, ligaments, and tissues that form a supportive structure at the bottom of the pelvis.
 It spans across the area between the pubic bone at the front and the tailbone at the back.
 The pelvic floor plays a crucial role in maintaining overall health and wellbeing.
 When the muscles become weakened or damaged, it can lead to incontinence, prolapse, and sexual dysfunction.
-Factors that can contribute to weak pelvic floor muscles include pregnancy and childbirth, aging, obesity, chronic coughing, and straining during bowel movements.
+Factors that can contribute to weak pelvic floor muscles include pregnancy and childbirth.
+Aging, obesity, chronic coughing, and straining during bowel movements. and also affect them.

 Associated Risks Of Not Exercising The Pelvic Floor Regularly